valgi0/valgi0.github.io/docs/_posts/2022-09-01-getting-started-with-NLP.markdown

 ### Where to learn?

 Probably you are wondering: "This stuff is incredible!
 But I can't enroll in a Data Science Master".
 You do not need it!
 Cmon!!
 We are in 2022, and everything is online.
-Let me give some hints to start:
+Let me give you some hints to start:

 * [python foundamental](https://www.pythontutorial.net/python-basics/)
 * [deep learning](https://www.deeplearningbook.org/) Really Amazing!